arendst/Tasmota/README.md

 - Default all sensors are disabled and MQTT Disabled, too.
 - Sleep is set to default 150 insted of 0 for energy saving.
+- more unit decimals
 - Default WIFI Setup is WIFI_MANAGER instead of WPS.
    - I suggest to enter your wifi credentials in the user_config and change it to WIFI_RETRY to be sure your sonoff is connected back if your wifi fails.
    - also fill both AP with same credentials for faster reconnect.